-Date Risk Severity/ Mitigation Soverity / Impact Progress following action

-Date KISK wiitigation Severity / Impact Frogress following action

-0.0 (0.0 100 Impact 144 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Post-mitigation

-09/20 ASD waiting times High Workshop held 12/08/20 Potentially remains high -

-have been with providers and unknown due to on-going

-significantly impacted commissioners to situation with COVID-19

-by COVID-19 and the identify blocks and and how it affects ASD

-inability to do a full enablers related to a assessments

-assessment rapid recovery plan -

-includes review of

-thresholds and gold

-standards for

-assessments

-assessments

-Paper submitted to CCB

-•

-highlighting problems

-and potential solution.

-Approved to go to

-JCCCG in September

-2020.

-Advice sought from

-NHSE/I and awaiting

-response
+Date Risk Severity/ Impact Mitigation Severity / Impact Post-mitigation Progress following action 09/20 ASD waiting times have been significantly impacted by COVID-19 and the inability to do a full assessment High Workshop held 12/08/20 with providers and commissioners to identify blocks and enablers related to a rapid recovery plan - includes review of thresholds and gold standards for assessments Paper submitted to CCB highlighting problems and potential solution.
+Approved to go to JCCCG in September 2020.
+Advice sought from NHSE/I and awaiting response Potentially remains high - unknown due to on-going situation with COVID-19 and how it affects ASD assessments